himanshuk27/yellow-pizza/README.md

 > Live Url- https://yellow-pizza-dlxpvf.firebaseapp.com/

-> Signup with dummy email to test
+> Signup with any email to test

 A elegent chat bot which helps you in ordering your pizza.